I help .NET developers around the globe ship better software.

 45 practical .NET Web API interview questions with expert answers, code examples, and red flags.
 ASP.NET Core, EF Core 10, auth, caching, architecture.

-dotnet webapi-courseRESTful API Best Practices for .NET Developers – The Complete Guide to Building Production-Ready APIs
+dotnet webapi-courseRESTful API Best Practices for .NET Developers (.NET 10) – The Complete 2026 Guide to Production-Ready APIs

 .NET Claude Kit